niemopen/niem-naming-design-rules/ndr6src.md

 | Datatype | The datatype object for `xs:element/@type` |
 | AttributeIndicator | True for an attribute declaration. |
 | RefAttributeIndicator | `xs:attribute/@appinfo:referenceAttributeIndicator` |
-<figcaption><a name="tab4-32">Table 4-32: DataProperty object properties in CMF and XSD</a></figcaption>
+<figcaption><a name="tab4-34">Table 4-34: DataProperty object properties in CMF and XSD</a></figcaption>

-## 4.9 Datatype
+## 4.10 Datatype

 <figure class="image">
   <a name="fig4-13"/></a>
   <img src="images/datatype.png" style="zoom:100%"/>
-  <figcaption><a name="fig4-33">Figure 4-33: Datatype classes</a></figcaption>
+  <figcaption><a name="fig4-35">Figure 4-35: Datatype classes</a></figcaption>
 </figure>

 An instance of the Datatype class defines the allowed values of a data property in a [message](#def).
 Objects for primitive data types, corresponding to the XSD data types, have only the *name*, *namespace*, and *documentation* properties inherited from the Component class.
-For example, [example 4-34](#ex4-34) shows the CMF representation of the `xs:string` primitive data type.
-All other datatypes are represented by either a Restriction, List, or Union object.
+For example, [example 4-38](#ex4-38) shows the CMF representation of the `xs:string` primitive data type.
+Datatypes that are not built into XSD are represented by either a Restriction, List, or Union object.

 ```
 <Datatype>